 2. My grandfather jumped up

 The first white people came into our country like a lion, like a roaring lion.
 They were more like owls than anything else.
-They had hair on their faces, and had white eyes, and looked beautiful.
+They had hair on their faces, they had white eyes, and looked beautiful.

 My grandfather jumped up and clasped his hands together.
 “My white brothers have come at last!
 I want to welcome them.
 As I love all of you, I want to love them.”
 My grandfather was chief of the Paiute nation.